mirzask/cardi/content/Cardiomyopathies/Hypertrophic Cardiomyopathy.md

 > The degree of resting LVOT obstruction has been shown to be directly proportional to the degree of MR associated with SAM.[^jase]

+- Primarily caused by SAM of the [[Mitral Valve|mitral valve]]
 - **[[Left Ventricular Outflow Tract (LVOT)|LVOT]] obstruction** is assessed using [[Continuous Wave Doppler]]-derived peak instantaneous gradient
 - 📝 Can occur even in the absence of [[Left Ventricular Hypertrophy|LVH]] 2/2 anatomical issues of the [[Mitral Valve|MV]] leaflet and papillary muscles‼️
+- Obstruction is considered present if peak LVOT gradient is ≥ 30 mm Hg.
+Resting or provoked gradients ≥ 50 mm Hg are generally considered capable of causing symptoms and, therefore, are the threshold for contemplating advanced pharmacological or invasive therapies if symptoms are refractory to standard management.[^ommen]
 	- LVOT gradient ≥ 50 mm Hg (at rest or with provocation) identifies <u>severe</u> obstruction and often serves as a threshold for pursuing septal reduction therapy or initiation of myosin inhibitor therapy.
+	- Provocative measures include standing, **Valsalva strain**, or exercise with simultaneous auscultation or echocardiography.[^ommen]
 - Classification of HCM on the basis of obstruction: [^jase]
 	- **resting obstruction** (LVOT gradient ≥30 mm Hg),
 	- **latent obstruction** (<30 mm Hg at rest, ≥30 mm Hg with provocation), and
 	- **nonobstructive** (<30 mm Hg at rest and with provocation).
+- ⚠️ LVOTO in HCM is dynamic and sensitive to ventricular preload, afterload, and contractility.
+2 Thus, gradients vary with heart rate, blood pressure, volume status, activity, medications, food, and alcohol intake.

 - Classically described as having a "dagger"-shaped appearance, but honestly resembles more of a nonworking upper edge of a Bowie knife. [^jase] Dr. Saghir also used the term "dragon's tooth," which I like.